drilus/hipaa-compliance-developers-guide/07 HIPAA Fines.md

 These are all examples from actual cases.
 Employee training and adherence to security policies and procedures is extremely important.

 ## Data Stored on Devices
 Almost half of all data breaches are the result of theft.
 When laptops, smartphones, etc. are unencrypted the risk of a breach increases considerably.
-With TrueVault, your data is safely stored off-premise; so that stolen laptop just has a token on it, and no PHI is compromised.

 ## Business Associates
-Almost two-thirds of data breaches involved a business associate.
-Meaning that you delegated a covered function or activity to someone, and that someone messed up.
-So pick your partners carefully.

 Some of the largest breaches reported to HHS have involved business associates.
 As a result, the final omnibus rule expanded many of the requirements to business associates and greatly enhanced the government’s ability to enforce the law.

 **What sort of penalties are we talking about?
 Check out this chart with fines levied in years past:**